Skip to main content

 • Export closed-run history bundles from embedded v2 or server v2 for audit, debugging, and archival handoff.

-• Observe server-managed workflows through the server API, CLI, and Waterline surfaces that read server state.
+• Observe server-managed workflows through the server API, CLI, and SDK surfaces that read server state.
+Waterline keeps reading the embedded Laravel app's own durable state — it is not part of the standalone-server distribution and does not call out to the server.

 Not supported as an automatic operation today: